Library borrowing privileges/Evergreen

 •Purchase a replacement library card for two dollars ($2).

 Collections: Exempt Patron

 All member libraries are entitled to seek recompense for their materials when lost and/or damaged by a patron regardless of the patron’s home library.
-The “Collections: Exempt” switch may be activated for patrons who exclusively access the collection of their home library (i.e., reciprocal borrower or student).
+The “Collections: Exempt” switch may be activated for patrons who exclusively access the collection of their home library (i.e., the reciprocal borrower or student).
 Patrons borrowing materials from other libraries may be referred to a collections agency by the owning library in the case of lost or damaged items and may not have the “Collections: Exempt” switch activated.
 Exempt patrons are, by default, not accessible by the collections agency’s search protocol.
 Libraries should place an alert on patron accounts for whom extenuating circumstances would suggest alternate forms of recovery should be pursued.
-Libraries pursuing collections against another library’s patrons should review affected patron accounts for such notes and give appropriate consideration prior to submission to Unique Management or any other collections agency.
+Libraries pursuing collections against another library’s patrons should review affected patron accounts for such notes and give appropriate consideration before submission to Unique Management or any other collections agency.

 Purging of Inactive Patron Records

 Patron accounts will be automatically marked inactive when the patron’s privilege expires.
 Patron accounts that do not reflect fines or fees, items checked out or claims returned activity will be deleted automatically three (3) years after being marked inactive.

 Renewal requests may be made in person, by phone, or via the online catalog “My Account” feature.
 Certain categories of materials are not eligible for renewal.
 If a “HOLD” has been placed on an item, it may not be renewed.